About

 DOAJ's mission is to increase the visibility, accessibility, reputation, usage and impact of quality, peer-reviewed, open access scholarly research journals globally, regardless of discipline, geography or language.

-DOAJ is committed to being 100% independent and maintaining all of its primary services and metadata as free for everyone.
+DOAJ is committed to being 100% independent and maintaining all of its primary services and metadata as open to everyone.

 Key Achievements

-• Twenty years at the heart of quality, peer-reviewed open access journal publishing, indexing of 20,000 peer-reviewed scholarly journals.
+• More than twenty years at the heart of quality, peer-reviewed open access journal publishing, indexing thousands of peer-reviewed, open access scholarly journals.

-• A building block for commercial and non-commercial discovery systems, knowledge bases and search engines: we are a trusted source for over 10 million articles and 20,000 journals.
+• A building block for commercial and non-commercial discovery systems, knowledge bases and search engines: we are a trusted source for millions of articles and thousands of open access journals.
 Our metadata is ingested and reused across the global discovery and search landscape.

 • Technical Attributes